the-sdet/cucumber-summary-reporter/README.md

 ```
 ## Need Summary Data for some additional logging or reporting purposes?
 You can use the below code in your afterAll hook and get those details.
+This will give you a Map of Features with the scenarios in it along with their status
 ```java
 SummaryData summaryData = CucumberSummaryReporter.getSummaryData();
 Map<String, Map<String, Status>> results = summaryData.results;